 Bentonite Clay - greatly effective as a deep cleaning agent, this natural clay draws out and traps dead skin cells, toxins and pollutants, thereby removing them from the skin surface.

-Green People’s highly effective skin care essentials target blemishes and breakouts to effectively clear, refine and balance acne-prone skin without irritating or drying.
+Green People’s highly effective skin care essentials for adult acne target blemishes and breakouts to effectively clear, refine and balance your skin without irritating or drying.

 What to avoid in your skin care

 When choosing skin care for adult acne, avoid pore-clogging waterproof products and harsh conventional topical treatments.
 People often try to treat acne by ‘de-oiling’ the skin with harsh products; this approach often results in intense drying of the skin and provides only short-term benefits.

 Drying out blemishes will initially make skin appear better for a few weeks, but over-drying causes oil glands to over compensate by working harder, resulting in clogged pores and even more breakouts three to four weeks later.

 - Petrochemicals including silicones, mineral oils, paraffin wax, petrolatum and paraffin which prevent the skin from breathing and trap dirt, it is much like wrapping your skin in cling film

 - Alcohol (ethyl alcohol/ethanol) removes the skin’s natural protective oils and initially dries the skin.
 Your skin will react by producing even more sebum